PacktPublishing/Challenging-Java-Structured-Concurrency/Chapter02/P11_VirtualThreadFactory/README.md

-# Introducing virtual threads:
+# Creating virtual threads via a thread factory
-Explain and exemplify the main concepts of virtual threads.
+Exemplify the creation of virtual (and platform) threads via a thread factory.